filetrust/icap-management-ui-tests/README.md

 #### Install the dependencies:
 npm install (This will install CodeceptJS with Puppeteer and all the dependent packages)

-#### Add SharePoint and Management UI login details
+#### Add SharePoint login details
-Current Sharepoint URL in use is: "https://saaspoc1.sharepoint.com" Create an encoder.js file (this is used to encode your username and password, use sample encoder_sample.js in the root directory
+Current Sharepoint URL in use is: "https://saaspoc1.sharepoint.com" Create an encoder.js file (this is used to encode your username and password, use sample encoder_sample.js in the src/utils directory
 Add your username and password in it, and run "node encoder.js", after this you can remove the file.
 Use the encoded username and password in config.json